iamcco/coc-diagnostic/README.md

 ## Config

+**NOTE**: If you want to support linter that do not include by default, you should read the [README](https://github.com/iamcco/diagnostic-languageserver#how-to-config-a-new-linter) for how to config a new linter.

 > `linters` `filetypes` `formatters` `formatFiletypes` field config are same as diagnostic-languageserver.
 > this extension include all linters config at [linters](https://github.com/iamcco/diagnostic-languageserver/wiki/Linters)
 > therefor if you use the linter which have included then you don't need to config linters and formatters